obsdnx/obsdnx/README.md

 ### About Me 🌌

 CS Master's student writing my dissertation on **contactless payment protocols** — how NFC/EMV systems work at the protocol level and where they break.
-It still gets me that the tap-to-pay experience billions of people use every day has real, underexplored attack surface.
-Finding vulnerabilities takes both deep understanding and creativity, which is exactly the part I enjoy.
+Turns out the tap-to-pay experience billions of people use every day has some interesting underexplored attack surface.
+Finding vulnerabilities takes both deep understanding and creativity which I find fun

+Alongside the research, I'm interning in ai automation, building automated systems and pipelines in python/js.
+Theory is cool but sometimes the simplest applications can be the most useful to businesses.
+I'm working on automaing different processes using Langchain/Lang Graphs, multi-agent n8n flows, trivial scraping scripts.

-Alongside the research, I'm interning as an **AI Automation Software Engineer**, building automated systems and pipelines in Python.
-Lately I've been getting more hands-on with hardware — Arduino projects, and 3D printing in **Bambu Studio** for personal builds.
+Lately I've been getting more hands-on with hardware: Arduino projects, and 3D printing in **Bambu Studio** for personal builds.

-I care about technology that's safe, ethical, and built to create real net benefit.
+I care about tech that's safe, ethical, and built to create real net benefit.

-I also keep a **[Substack](https://obsdnx.substack.com)** where I write small tutorials for beginners — the ones I wish I'd had.
+I also keep a **[Substack](https://obsdnx.substack.com)** where I write small tutorials

 ---